blakegarretson/essentials/main.md

 ## Comic Reader

 - [YACReader](http://www.yacreader.com/) is actually two programs in one.
 It comes with an excellent comic reader and a comics library browser.
-It reads every popular format (cbr, cbz, cb7, PDF, etc.), and it has all the features I need, and quite a few I don’t.
+It reads every popular format (CBR, CBZ, CB7, PDF, etc.), and it has all the features I need, and quite a few I don’t.
 Works equally well on Windows, Mac, and Linux, which is handy so I can use the same solution everywhere.

 ## Floorplans / Interior Design